 Basil L. Gildersleeve Professor of Classics and Undergraduate Advisor

 Basil L. Gildersleeve Professor of Classics and Director of Undergraduate Studies.
 His research focuses in particular on Roman sexuality, education, and rhetoric.
 He is the author of Controlling Laughter: Political Humor in the Late Roman Republic (Princeton, 1996); Nature Embodied: Gesture in Ancient Rome (Princeton, 2004); and Sexing the World: Grammatical Gender and Biological Sex in Ancient Rome (Princeton, 2015), which received a 2016 Charles J. Goodwin Award of Merit from the Society for Classical Studies.
-He is currently co-authoring a commentary on Cicero's De Haruspicum Responsis with Andrew Riggsby (University of Texas at Austin).
+He has recently finished an edition, with introduction, translation, and extensive notes, of Cicero's De Haruspicum Responsis (Oxford University Press, 2023).

 My research focuses on the cultural history of ancient Rome, a topic that I normally approach by beginning with a close examination of language and grammar.
 I have published books on Roman humor and gesture, as well as on the significance of grammatical gender for ancient Latin grammarians and poets, and for an understanding of Roman religion.
-I have also published on Roman literature and ancient sex / gender, and am currently writing a full-scale commentary on Cicero’s oration De haruspicum responsis with Andrew Riggsby (University of Texas, Austin).
+I have also published on Roman literature and ancient sex/gender.

 Selected Publications (see https://virginia.academia.edu/AnthonyCorbeill for a full list)